 New government rules require an airline to refund your baggage fee if it loses your property.
 But it wouldn’t have done her any good.
 Delta and other airlines typically only consider a bag “lost” if it’s missing in action for more than 21 days (have a look at Delta’s customer commitment).

 Duram is baffled by the silliness of Delta’s refusal, so she decides to carry her bag on her next flight to Atlanta (again, on Delta).
 After her flight landed, the fun began.
 (Related: Who’s responsible for this pilfered luggage?)

 “The compartment directly over my head, where my bag was, would not open,” she says.
 “The pilot showed up and pounded on it.
 He couldn’t get it pryed open either, so he said: ‘I’ll need to call a mechanic.’”

 The mechanic finally opened the compartment, but she missed her connecting flight and ended up spending the night in Atlanta at Delta’s expense.
-Delta even threw in a voucher for the trouble, because somewhere along the way, a Delta representative said she’d also been bumped from her connecting flight.
-(Technically, hers was a “mechanical” delay, but Delta treated it like an involuntary denied boarding situation – either way, airlines are required to compensate customers when those happen.)
+Delta even issued a voucher for the inconvenience.
+Somewhere along the way, a Delta representative claimed she had been bumped from her connecting flight.
+Technically, hers was a “mechanical” delay, but Delta treated it as an involuntary denied boarding situation.
+In either case, airlines are required to compensate customers when such situations occur.